joserequenaidv/my-eoi/pysp/projects/basic-B/README.md

 This is my 1st project for the Libraries module of the [Python Specialization Course](https://github.com/joserequenaidv/my-eoi/blob/master/pysp/README.md).

 ## Links
-- [Weekly Backup](https://github.com/pythoncanarias/eoi/blob/master/05-libs/miniproyecto_backup) - Guidelines from the official repository to accomplish the tasks given by Juan Ignacio Rodríguez.
+- [Weekly Backup](https://github.com/pythoncanarias/eoi/blob/master/05-libs/miniproyecto_backup) - Guidelines from the official repository to accomplish the tasks given by **Juan Ignacio Rodríguez**.

 ## Project Journal
 ### Introduction